Veeva Systems

-Veeva Systems Inc., headquartered in Pleasanton, California, provides cloud software, data, and business consulting for the life sciences industry.
-Its software is used to manage data, track regulatory registrations, and oversee supply chains.
-The company is a public benefit corporation.
+Veeva Systems Inc., headquartered in Pleasanton, California, provides cloud computing software, data, and consulting services for the life sciences industry.
+Its products are used to track all aspects of drug development and pharmaceutical manufacturing.

-The company has 1,477 customers including Bayer, Boehringer Ingelheim, Eli Lilly and Company, Gilead Sciences, Merck & Co., Novartis, Alkermes plc, Alnylam Pharmaceuticals, bluebird bio, and Idorsia.
-Its primary competitor for its customer relationship management software is Salesforce, which is partnered with IQVIA.
+The company has 1,552 customers including Bayer, Boehringer Ingelheim, Eli Lilly and Company, Gilead Sciences, Merck & Co., Novartis, Alkermes plc, Alnylam Pharmaceuticals, bluebird bio, and Idorsia.

 History

 Veeva was founded in 2007 by Peter Gassner and Matt Wallach.

 In 2011, the company introduced Veeva Vault, a content management system for the life sciences industry.

 In October 2013, Veeva became a public company via an initial public offering on the New York Stock Exchange.

 In February 2021, Veeva became the first publicly traded company to convert to a public benefit corporation.

 In 2025, Veeva ended its partnership with Salesforce, a competitor.

-In April 2025, Veeva announced artificial intelligence features for its applications to help life sciences companies automate tasks and improve employee productivity.

-In August 2025, Veeva partnered with IQVIA after ending litigation regarding trade secrets.